 UNE Research Vessels

 The University of New England is able to provide unprecedented access to the Gulf of Maine right from the shores of our main campus in Biddeford.
-We currently have four research vessels.
 The UNE vessels are operated by a group of experienced Marine Sciences professional staff, all of whom have completed captain’s training as USCG Operators of Uninspected Passenger Vessels and have backgrounds in field logistics and research.
-Opportunities for students and researchers to operate certain vessels are also available via proper training.
+Opportunities for students and researchers to operate certain vessels are also available via training.

 - 23' LOA